grongierisc/iris-docker-multi-stage-script/README.md

-                        path to the directory where the data files are located --csp                 toggle the copy of the whole CSP folder -p, --python          toggle the copy of python libs
+                        path to the directory where the data files are located --csp                 toggle the copy of the whole CSP folder -p, --python          toggle the copy of python libs -o OTHER [OTHER ...], --other OTHER [OTHER ...] toggle the copy of other folders
 ```

 ## How to use it